- Home

 Can I still work while attending the program?

-The RN-to-BSN curriculum follows a hybrid format, meaning much of the course work can be completed online.
-There are scheduled activities and exams which are held on campus.
+The RN-to-BSN hybrid format requires scheduled activities and exams on campus.
 Clinical hours must also be completed in specific clinical sites.
 Otherwise, attendance requirements must be met, but the program does provide flexibility.
 Meeting dates/times will be noted in course outlines, and made available at the start of each course.

 Is the RN-to-BSN Bridge program accredited?